+-activate

--activate Sets the state of the specified key to active.
-The default state is prelive. -activekey Retrieves the details of a specific key group's active key. -cipher The type of cipher that the key group supports.
+Sets the state of the specified key to active.
+The default state is prelive.

+-activekey

+Retrieves the details of a specific key group's active key.

+-cipher

+The type of cipher that the key group supports.
 All keys that belong to a key group support the same cipher type.
-Supported cipher types are BLOW, AES 128, AES 192, and completely unquiesced.
+Supported cipher types are BLOW, AES 128, AES 192, and AES 256 (default cipher).

-AES_256 (default cipher).

-A count of zero (0) means that the KMS database is
+-emptykgs

--emptykgs Retrieves the details of all the key groups with zero keys in it. -keyname key_name specifies the name of a key.
+Retrieves the details of all the key groups with zero keys in it.

+-keyname

+key name specifies the name of a key.
 This name should be unique within a key group.
+The key group name and key name uniquely identify a key in the keystore.

+-kgname

+key_group_name specifies the name of a key group.
+Within a keystore, the key group name uniquely identifies the key group.

+-name

-The key group name and key name uniquely identify a key in the keystore. -kgname key_group_name specifies the name of a key group.
-Within a keystore, the key group name uniquely identifies the key group. -name Specifies the new name of the key group when used with -modifykg or the new name of the key when used with -modifykey.
-The new key group name must not conflict with other names in the keystore. -noactive Retrieves the details of all the key groups in which there are no active keys. -nopphrase Disables the utility function that prompts you for a pass phrase.
+Specifies the new name of the key group when used with -modifykg or the new name of the key when used with -modifykey.
+The new key group name must not conflict with other names in the keystore.

+-noactive

+Retrieves the details of all the key groups in which there are no active keys.

+-nopphrase

+Disables the utility function that prompts you for a pass phrase.
 Instead, the utility creates the key.
 The default condition is the use of the pass phrase to create a key with a seed.
+A lengthy seed and a strong seed results in a strong kev.

+-noverbose

-A lengthy seed and a strong seed results in a strong key. -noverbose Disables verbosity.
-The default condition is verbosity, which prints the details in readable format. -state new_state specifies the new state of the Key.
+Disables verbosity.
+The default condition is verbosity, which prints the details in readable format.

+-state

+new state specifies the new state of the Key.
 Possible states are Prelive, Active, Inactive, Deprecated, and Terminated.

-Key states can be changed only in the following ways: ■ Prelive to Active ■ Transition between Active and Inactive Transition between Inactive and Deprecated Transition between Deprecated and Terminated 1 Very tax analisis a random unique identifier that is erected key_tag specifies a random unique identifier that is created for the key record that the utility creates.
-The listkey option can display this tag.
-If you need to recover (recreate) the key record, you need to use the original tag value, hence the -tag option for these recovery options.
+Key states can be changed only in the following ways:

+- Prelive to Active

+- Transition between Active and Inactive

+- Transition between Inactive and Deprecated

+- Transition between Deprecated and Terminated